onepizzateam/AudioTrove/README.md

   --snr-min FLOAT         Minimum SNR in dB to keep a clip. [default: 15.0] --format [jsonl]        Output format. [default: jsonl] --checkpoint PATH       Path to checkpoint database for resumable runs.
+  --workers INTEGER       Number of worker processes for parallel execution. [default: 1] --extensions TEXT       Comma-separated audio file extensions to process (e.g. "wav,mp3,flac"). [default: wav]
 ```

 ```
 audiotrove inspect INPUT_PATH [OPTIONS]
 ```

-Shows duration distribution and file counts for a directory without filtering anything — useful before picking thresholds.
+Shows duration distribution and file counts for a directory without filtering anything — useful before picking thresholds. `inspect` currently only globs `.wav`; use `curate --extensions` if your corpus has mixed formats.

 ## architecture

-Three locked contracts, documented in full in [ARCHITECTURE.md](ARCHITECTURE.md):
+Four locked contracts, documented in full in `ARCHITECTURE.md`:

-- `AudioDocument` — canonical object: mono float32 audio, normalized sample rate, deterministic `doc_id`, a freeform `metadata` dict that filters append to.
+- **`AudioDocument`** — canonical object: mono float32 audio, normalized sample rate, deterministic doc_id, a freeform metadata dict that filters append to.
-- `AudioFilter` / `AudioTransformer` — the only two block types.
-Filters return a bool, transformers return a modified doc.
-Stateless, so they're independently testable and reorderable.
+- **`AudioFilter`** — returns a bool.
+Stateless and independently testable.
+- **`AudioTransformer`** — returns exactly one modified doc.
+- **`AudioFanOutTransformer`** — returns zero, one, or many docs from a single input.
+This is what segmentation (`VADSegmenter`) is built on; the emitted docs get deterministic child doc_ids so re-running the pipeline is idempotent and checkpoint-safe.
-- `LocalExecutor` — walks reader → pipeline → writer, checkpoints each `doc_id` in SQLite, logs (not swallows) any exception a filter raises.
+- **`LocalExecutor`** — walks reader → pipeline → writer.
+Runs sequentially by default (`num_workers=1`, byte-for-byte the original behavior) or fans document processing out to a `ProcessPoolExecutor` when `num_workers>1`.
+Checkpoints each doc_id in SQLite and logs (not swallows) any exception a filter or transformer raises.

 Adding a custom filter: